chovanecm/workshop-spark/scala/task1-wordcount/README.md

 ## Task 1: Word Count

 You will get familiar with Spark and run your first Spark job.
+> **NOTE** Solution is already in WordCount.scala file, please don't look at it :-).
+Try to come up with your solution first.
+We can check it later.
 ___

 #### 1. Check data